Knitting a chemo cap that will make a world of difference to a cancer fighter, plus free patterns

 For the most part, you can knit whatever color pleases you.
 However, if you plan to knit a lot of chemo caps for years to come, consider changing up your colors from time to time!

-Little or No Texture
+b) Provide Little to No Texture

 When you’re choosing a pattern for your cap, avoid texture.
 Strive to make the stitches as smooth as possible to prevent uncomfortable “bumps” against the patient’s head.